 On March twelfth Bitcoin lost a staggering 55% in less than 24 hours.
 Every support was broken and all but one of the popular models were invalidated.
-At a time like this it is good to re-analyse your yearly outlook.
+At a time like this it is good to re-analyze your yearly outlook.

 As I said in our years outlook, the traditional markets looked over-cooked and a crash seemed inevitable.
 The crash has now started but how pronounced it will be is still to be seen especially when coupled with the current struggles with covid-19.
 It’s possible i had under-estimated the extent of this crash in our yearly update.